Bahia: Regions

 Bahia's geographical regions comprise the Atlantic Forest; the maritime region (Recôncavo) radiating from the Bay of All Saints, the site of sugar and tobacco cultivation; and the Planalto, which includes the sertão region of Bahia's far interior.
-The state has the Diamantina Tableland (Chapada Diamantina), which divides it into two distinct geographical zones.
+The state includes the Chapada Diamantina, or Diamantina Tableland, a mountainous area which divides it into two distinct geographical zones.
 The rain falls regularly in the eastern section.
 The western area is more arid and its predominate vegetation the cerrado.
 The natural aridity was greatly worsened over the 19th century by the cowboys' habit of starting wildfires each year to improve the quality of the grass.
 The Chapada Diamantina National Park is home to picturesque chapadões.

 Climate

 Bahia's climate is tropical.
 It has the longest coastline of the country: 1,103 km long (685 miles; north coast: 143; Bay of All Saints: 124; and southern: 418).
 With 68% of its territory located in the semi-arid zone, the State presents diversified climates and an average rainfall that varies from 363 to 2000 mm per year, depending on the region.